Hozza66/multi-layer-perceptron/README.md

 - Number of traning epoch
 - Learning rate

-The MLP uses Stochastic Gradient Descent for backpropagation and cross entropy loss for loss function.
+The MLP uses Stochastic Gradient Descent for backpropagation and cross entropy for loss function.
-Banknote authentication dataset obtained from: https://archive.ics.uci.edu/ml/datasets/banknote+authentication.
+Dataset is the Banknote authentication dataset obtained from: https://archive.ics.uci.edu/ml/datasets/banknote+authentication.